Find answers to all your questions before joining us at the Western & Southern Open.

 A grounds pass is not needed in addition to a regular Center Court ticket.
 Access to all other courts and public areas of the grounds is included with a regular Center Court ticket.

 The Western & Southern Open partners with nearby hotels to provide fans with the best rates and accommodations during the tournament.
-Click here to take advantage of these rates.
+Partner hotel links will be listed once available.

-Kids Day, presented by Cincinnati Children’s Hospital Medical Center, will be held Saturday, August 12 and is open to all kids and their families.
-Click here for more information!
+Kids Day, presented by Cincinnati Children’s Hospital Medical Center, will be held Sunday, August 11 and is open to all kids and their families.
+Terrace-level tickets for children 12 and under are 50% off for opening weekend.

 The Lindner Family Tennis Center is located off Interstate 71, directly across from Kings Island, about 30 minutes northeast of downtown Cincinnati.
 It’s about one hour from Columbus, Ohio, and about 30 minutes from Dayton, Ohio.
 Click here for detailed directions.